-The Thornless (Mexican) Key Lime is one of the most popular North American lime trees.
-This lime is known by many names such as Key lime, Bartender’s lime, and West Indian lime.
+The Mexican Key Lime is one of the most popular North American lime trees.
+This ‘Mexican thornless’ is a thorn-free cultivar.
+It is a true lime tree.
+This lime is known by many names such as Key lime, Mexican lime, Bartender’s lime, and West Indian lime.
 The trees are moderately-sized and bushy and the leaves are distinctively aromatic when crushed.
-Mexican lime trees are sensitive to cold performing best in areas with long summers and frost free winters.
+Mexican lime trees are sensitive to cold performing best in areas with long summers and frost-free winters.
 The blossoms are pure white and fragrant.
 The fruits are small with a thin, smooth, greenish-yellow rind at maturity that is especially fragrant.
 The flesh is greenish-yellow, seedy, and highly acidic, with a fine texture.
 Once Mexican limes reach full maturity, usually in autumn to early winter, they drop from the tree.